 Speech to Text (dictation)

-Understood.org’s Assistive Technology page and “Tech Finder” tool that is listed at the bottom that page.
+Understood.org’s Assistive Technology page and “Tech Finder” tool that is listed at the bottom of that page.

-American Psychological Association (APA) on resources for students with disabilities.
+American Psychological Association (APA) page on resources for students with disabilities.